TykTechnologies/tyk-docs-hugo/tyk-docs/content/product-stack/tyk-gateway/advanced-configurations/distributed-tracing/open-telemetry/otel_new_relic.md

 2. Initialize your Tyk environment.

 3. Create a simple `httpbin` API using Tyk Dashboard.
+You can follow the [Tyk Dashboard documentation](https://tyk.io/docs/3.1/getting-started/create-api/) for more information.

 4. Send requests to the API using cURL or Postman.